sofiaisabellamariani-crypto/Eletronic_Literature_Dataset/case-study/The Dictionary_of_Obscure_Sorrows.md

 ## Narratology

-Applying narratology to this work is challenging because *The Dictionary of Obscure Sorrows* is **not narrative**.
-Still, narratological tools illuminate aspects of its structure.
+Applying narratology to *The Dictionary of Obscure Sorrows* is inherently challenging, because the work is **not a narrativ** in the traditional sense.
+It does not present characters, plot, or temporal progression.
+However, narratological tools can still illuminate how meaning is produced through voice, segmentation, and perspective.
+In this sense, narratology becomes a way to understand the **micro‑scenes** and **emotional vignettes** constructed by each entry.

 ### Narrator / Narrative Voice

 The voice is:

-- **Authorial**, since Koenig defines each term.
+- **authorial**, since Koenig defines each term
-- **Poetic**, blending dictionary precision with lyrical prose.
+- **poetic**, blending dictionary precision with lyrical prose
-- **Quasi‑omniscient**, describing universal human emotions.
+- **quasi‑omniscient**, describing universal human emotions
-- **Impersonal yet intimate**, addressing the reader directly.
+- **impersonal yet intimate**, addressing the reader directly

-There is no character‑based narrator; the voice functions as a **philosophical observer**.
+There is no character‑based narrator.
+Instead, the voice functions as a **philosophical observer**, guiding the reader through emotional concepts rather than through events.

 ### Narrative Time

 There is no plot, but time appears conceptually:

-- Definitions describe **atemporal** emotional states.
+- Definitions describe **atemporal** emotional states-
 - Some entries evoke temporal metaphors (nostalgia, anticipation, memory).

 Classical narratological categories (order, duration, frequency) do not apply meaningfully.